BrianDouglasIE/BrianDouglasIE.github.io/posts/enum-for-status.md

----
-title: Using a PostgreSQL enum for state
+Using a PostgreSQL enum for state
-date: 06/10/2024
+06/10/2024
-tags: [ sql ]
+sql
 ---

 There are lot's of occasions where I see SQL table definitions that contain